-I love the holidays and I get so excited every year as October rolls in and I know I get to spend the next 3 months reveling in the festivities here in Atlanta.
-I start reviewing community calendars for every possible holiday event, parade and parade.
-I plan shopping schedules and cookie baking and decorating parties.
-It’s the one time of year I let myself go crazy with my schedule but to me, the holidays aren’t overwhelm.
-They are fun, especially the part about creating and continuing family traditions.
+I love holiday traditions and Christmas Eve traditions are near the very top of my favorites list.
+I start reviewing community calendars around October looking for holiday events, and parades.
+I plan shopping schedules, cookie baking, and decorating parties.
+It’s the one time of year I let myself go crazy with my schedule but to me, the holidays are all about creating and continuing family traditions.

-I love creating holiday traditions and I started ours immediately after Brandon and I were married.
+I love creating holiday traditions and I started our Christmas Eve traditions almost immediately after we were married.
 I’m a planner and he likes things to be consistent so planning traditions gave us specific things to look forward to every season.
-Our first three Christmases were spent either moving or facing serious health problems but that made creating traditions for our family even more important.
-We felt like it was important for us to create happy memories because we knew that looking back on those years was going to be filled with a lot of hard times.
-Those traditions we were creating helped us have bright spots to remember.
+Our first three Christmases were spent either moving or facing serious health problems but that made traditions even more important.
+We knew that looking back on those years was going to be filled with a lot of hard times but those traditions helped us have bright spots to remember.

 We’ve made a list of our favorite Christmas Eve tradition ideas and are starting them when it makes sense for our family.
 Some of them we are storing away for the special day we become parents. 😉

 - Attend a Christmas Eve candlelight service at church.

 - Read the Christmas Story from Luke 2 and share in remembering God’s blessings.

 - Bake cookies for Santa but don’t give him all of the cookies!
 Steal a few and settle in for cookies and hot cocoa.